elmish/elmish/samples/react-native/navigation/README.md

 3. `npm install && fable`
 4. Have your Android/iOS simulator or device started at this point
 5. `react-native run-ios` *or* `react-native run-android`

+### On Windows
+1. `react-native windows`
+2. Use Visual Studio 2015 to open, change configuration to x86/x64 and build the `navigation.sln` in `windows` subfolder
+3. `react-native start`
+4. run the `navigation.sln` from Visual Studio